bxdoan/bxdoan/README.md

 <div align="center">

-> It is not what you do for your children, but what you have taught them to do for themselves, that will make them successful human beings.
+> A truly rich man is one whose children run into his arms when his hands are empty.

-> — Ann Landers —
+> — Unknown —

 </div>